meetVaidya/bhvr-plus-plus/README.md

 export default app
 ```

-If you wanted to add a database to Hono you can do so with a multitude of Typescript libraries like [Supabase](https://supabase.com), or ORMs like [Drizzle](https://orm.drizzle.team/docs/get-started) or [Prisma](https://www.prisma.io/orm)

 ### Client

-bhvr uses Vite + React Typescript template, which means you can build your frontend just as you would with any other React app.
-This makes it flexible to add UI components like [shadcn/ui](https://ui.shadcn.com) or routing using [React Router](https://reactrouter.com/start/declarative/installation).
+bhvr uses Vite + React + Tanstack + Typescript template, which means you can build your frontend just as you would with any other React app.
+This makes it flexible to add UI components like [shadcn/ui](https://ui.shadcn.com)

 ```
 client
+├── components.json
 ├── eslint.config.js
 ├── index.html
 ├── package.json